 - Personal, social and emotional development

-We provide a curriculum which encourages all children to develop skills and increase knowledge across a wide range of subjects, and believe that children should be given the opportunity to investigate, question and challenge within an education which enables all to achieve full potential as individuals.
+As you can see, we provide a curriculum across the Pre-Prep and Prep which encourages all children to develop skills and increase knowledge across a wide range of subjects, and believe that children should be given the opportunity to investigate, question and challenge within an education which enables all to achieve full potential as individuals.

 Should you wish to know more about the subjects and topics that we teach throughout our school, please do not hesitate to get in touch with us – collaboration between home and school is key to a child’s education, and we would be delighted to help out or answer any questions that you might have.